Preventing repeated cracking on country road: 14 years of crack resistance

 After discussions with Tarmac as key supply partner, the client decided to undertake a trial.
 It would compare the performance of ULTILAYER, Tarmac’s high performance crack resisting asphalt with the previous default solution, 55/10 Hot Rolled Asphalt with 100/150 pen binder.
 ULTILAYER has been specifically developed to combat reflective cracking and road surface deformation.
 It uses a high performance polymer modified binder (PMB) combined with carefully designed aggregate grading.
 This makes it highly flexible and resistant to deformation and cracking.

 Results and benefits

 After three months there was significant cracking clearly visible in the HRA.
 In contrast the ULTILAYER section was entirely crack-free with no signs of deterioration.
-Monitoring of the site since then has shown that despite the challenges of the underlying ground conditions, ULTILAYER resisted cracking for around eight years after it was originally laid.
-Only recently has minor cracking started to appear in the section of pavement.
+Monitoring of the site since then has shown that despite the challenges of the underlying ground conditions, ULTILAYER resisted cracking for 14 years.
 This represents a huge improvement in both crack resistance and pavement life with significant implications for return on investment for the client.
 Since this work was completed, ULTILAYER has been used on a number of other schemes on the client’s road network.

 Case study update - Site inspection October 2022:

 14 years of crack resistance on a challenging road